kushagr-m/calify-old/docs/CONTRIBUTING.md

 - [ ] Describing what caused the issue and what you did to fix it
 - [ ] In the case of new features, outlining what the feature is, how it works, and why it is be useful.

-Once you submit a pull request, please wai
+Once you submit a pull request, please wait for me to look over it and test it myself before merging it in.